As an Amazon Associate we earn from qualifying purchases.

 For anyone coming from pancakes, the big difference is going to be the consistency of the batter.
-Crepes require very thin “watery” looking batter compared to what we are used to.
+Crepes require very thin “watery” looking batter compared to what I am used to.

-Additionally, many of us grew up with the notion that the secret to good pancakes is not to overmix them.
+Additionally, many grew up with the notion that the secret to good pancakes is not to overmix them.
 In other words, do not wisk out every little lump in pancake batter.

-For crepes it is kind of the opposite – we want no lumps, because they turn to lumps in the final cook.
+For crepes it is kind of the opposite – I want no lumps because they turn to lumps in the final cook.

 The most obvious flavor addition to your crepes is going to be vanilla extract.
 You might be shocked that the recipe doesn’t have vanilla by default given it is a staple in pancakes.